jtmurphysr/ai_agent_api/README.md

 0 2 * * * /path/to/python /path/to/embedding_job.py >> /path/to/logs/embedding.log 2>&1
 ```

-## API Documentation

-See [API.md](API.md) for detailed API documentation.

-## Features

-- Query the AI agent with natural language questions
-- Multiple conversation modes:
-  - Stateless queries
-  - In-memory conversation history
-  - Long-term memory with client-managed history
-  - Hybrid memory using PostgreSQL/SQLite and Pinecone
-- Adjust the number of retrieved documents used for context
-- Retrieve conversation history by session
-- Periodic embedding of conversations into the vector database
-- Health check endpoint for monitoring
-- Database flexibility (PostgreSQL with SQLite fallback)

 ## Architecture

 The system uses a hybrid memory architecture: